"I have a 41 foot 5th wheel being pulled with a three-quarter-ton diesel and have no problems so far. Love it."

 GVWR is primarily specified by the weakest link in the load bearing components such as the frame, axle assemblies, springs, tires, rims, and brakes.
 I have studied the vehicle safety pages at the National Highway Traffic Safety Administration's (NHTSA) website.
 It is clear that NHTSA is very concerned about braking capacity.
 NHTSA requires that all fully loaded vehicles will safely stop.
 The brakes must stop the vehicle within a specified distance when the vehicle is at the maximum GVWR.
 Exceeding the GVWR can result in failure to stop within a safe distance resulting in serious injury or death.

 The trailer's braking capacity is never included.
 Trailer brakes are only required to stop the trailer, not the towing combination.
 Therefore, if the trailer's kingpin or tongue weight causes the tow vehicle's GVWR to be exceeded, there is a potential braking hazard.
+However, considering that most late model three-quarter ton and one-ton trucks have the same brake assemblies installed, the braking ability may not be the real issue with a three-quarter ton.

 Mechanically, the differential gear ratio is not necessarily a weak link, but rather a ratio of power reduction or increase to the wheels depending on the ratio.
 When considering same brand trucks having the same engine and transmission combination, a differential ratio such as 3.42:1 will cause the engine and transmission to work harder than if the ratio was 4.10:1 with the same amount of weight hauled or towed.
 The tow vehicle will still move the weight regardless of the differential gear ratio.
-However, a lower transmission gear may have to be used to move the weight with a lower gear ratio, therefore increasing engine RPM, and fuel cost, and may increase additional stress on the engine and/or transmission, therefore increasing the risk of premature wear and breakdowns.
+However, a lower transmission gear may have to be used to move the weight with a lower gear ratio, therefore increasing engine RPM, and fuel cost and may increase additional stress on the engine and/or transmission, therefore increasing the risk of premature wear and breakdowns.

 The important thing to remember when someone states that his or her truck tows it just fine with no problems is to be cautious of that statement.
 Just because someone is towing it, that is no proof that the tow vehicle is not exceeding weight safety ratings, nor does it prove another family of different size can do the same.
-Just like a finger print is different for every person, not all towing situations are the same for every individual or family.
+Just like a finger print is differentfor every person, not all towing situations are the same for every individual or family.

 A good example would be if two families purchased identical tow vehicles.
 Family A consists of two adults only, while family B consists of two adults, three children ages 8 to 16 and one German Shepherd.
 Obviously, the total weight of Family B's truck will weigh significantly more.
 The heavier weight of Family B's truck decreases the available payload, therefore reduces the amount left for tongue or pin weight.
 Total gross vehicle weight (GVW) directly affects the towing capacity.
 Every auto manufacturer warns owners to subtract the additional vehicle weight above the curb weight from the published max trailer weight ratings.